Encryptioncode/graphic-website/README.md

   - 99% moves down to more efficient algorithms
   - Security is built in
   - Security features fade in
+  - screen fades from black to white and encryption code beta and pro fade from white to black

 - problems
   - the 99% thing staying in the center while scrolling moves up and down a bit too much